Yingzhen-ietf/BGP-QUIC/BoQ.md

 control, which limits bytes sent on a stream, together with flow control of the connection.

 This document specifies the procedures for BGP to use QUIC as a transport protocol with a mechanism to carry Network Layer protocols (AFI/SAFI) over individual streams.
 The Network layer protocols are identified using a combination of Address Family (AF) and Subsequent Address Family (SAFI), as described in <xref target="RFC4760"/>.
 These per-AFI/SAFI streams (function channels) and the associated control mechanism (control channel) for the session are called "BGP channels".
-In one BGP over QUIC connection, one control channel and one or more function channels are used to carry routing information.
+In one BGP over QUIC (BoQ) connection, one control channel and one or more function channels are used to carry routing information.

 ## Summary of Operations